Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Challenges

+FPGA development is slow.
+FPGA toolchains take hours to produce a bitstream for the FPGA image, and they offer limited debugging visibility (e.g., FPGA developers frequently debug their designs by looking at simulation waveforms); both significant limitations compared to software-based middleboxes that benefit from x86 programming and debugging tools.
+Some of these costs can be mitigated by simulating FPGA designs before building them, but simulations run much slower than real time---a few thousand packets can take on the order of hours to simulate, much slower than the millions of packets per second processed at operational line rates.
+Run-time debugging, which often is necessary because bugs can be missed in simulation, requires implementing extra debugging logic---with additional development iterations to hunt down the bug---which further prolongs development.

-HLS also has the potential to bridge the gap between software and hardware development, similar to how Shire provides a software-like programming interface for hardware accelerator development.
-However, HLS is still at its core a tool that generates Verilog, so the developer needs to be fully aware of hardware restrictions and dependencies among different hardware modules when they write their code.
-Moreover, HLS does not support software-like debug tools, such as break points or memory dumping.
-FPGA developers need to explicitly integrate debugging hardware into their design if they want visibility into run-time state.
-Furthermore, HLS designs are typically less performant than developing Verilog from scratch~\cite{clicknp}.
-However, developers may find HLS useful in the development of their custom hardware accelerators, and those HLS-generated accelerators can be placed inside Shire's packet processors.
+FPGA hardware development languages (i.e., HLS) have the potential to bridge the gap between software and hardware development; however, at its core HLS is just a tool that generates Verilog, so the developer needs to be fully aware of hardware restrictions and orchestration among different hardware modules.
+Furthermore, HLS designs are typically less performant than hand-crafted Verilog~\cite{clicknp}.
+Also, HLS does not support software-like debugging tools, such as break points or memory dumping.
+It should be noted that developers can still use HLS-generated accelerators inside \fname's packet processors for specific accelerator implementations, but need not employ it for the entire middlebox implementation.
+In \fname, use of software within FPGA at run time significantly simplifies the debugging process.